Bachelor’s Degrees in Social Work (BSW) Online

 • Residential counselor

-Pursuing Licensing With a BSW
+Pursuing licensing with a BSW

 Every state has different licensing rules and requirements, so you will need to spend time learning about them.
 The Association of Social Work Boards (ASWB) is a good starting point to review your state’s licensing and testing requirements.